 Turkey During Covid 19

 At the time of travelling and writing this, Turkey is on the travel corridor list and seems to be keeping Covid rates fairly low.
-Masks are compulsory everywhere other than when you are seated to eat and drink, even outside in the street or in a park.
+Masks are compulsory everywhere other than when you are seated to eat and drink, even outside in the street or a park.
 It honestly wasn’t a problem for us, even in 30-degree heat!
-Temperature checks are in place at most attractions, bars and restaurants and given plenty of sanitiser and hand wipes everywhere.
+Temperature checks are in place at most attractions, bars and restaurants and plenty of sanitiser and hand wipes everywhere.
 During our 72 hours in Istanbul, we felt very safe and they are pretty strict.

 The city was quiet but by no means dead, but we didn’t face queues for any of the attractions.
 The only downside is that a lot of the attractions are taking this quieter period to refurbish or renovate.
 The Hagia Sofia, Blu Mosque and Basilica Cistern all had ongoing work and the Galata Tower was completely closed… it didn’t take our enjoyment away, but it does mean that you can’t get that perfect photo as there’s a bit of scaffolding in the way of your perfect shot!

 I’ve worked in the travel industry since 1996 in various guises, which of course gave me a career highlight of meeting and getting to know Rupert, your host of this fabulous website!

 I see travel as an escape and to experience a different world.
 A chance to see how other cultures live.
 To view both the world’s most famous sights and hidden gems.
 Getting to the heart of a destination or off the beaten track.
 And of course, some sunnier climates and fabulous cuisine along the way!

 Lorna is keen to encourage readers of this article who are considering a trip to contact their local travel agent for availability and prices.